LCarnovale/wavis/README.md

 A simple multithreaded sound visualiser written in Python using Turtle.
 All it really does is wrap the waveform around a circle, but I reckon it looks pretty good.

-The original intention was for this to listen to device audio and feed that into the visualiser, but I couldn't get that to work, so currently it takes in audio files.
-I also didn't want to use turtle, but it's the only thing that didn't require a lot of effort to learn to use.
+Graphics are done using Turtle.
+The benefit of this is that if you can run Python you can almost definitely run most of this program.
+I didn't always want to use turtle, but it's the only thing that didn't require a lot of effort for me to learn to use.
 Even though turtle is (very) slow, it still seems to be fast enough, at least on my laptop.
 The use of two threads to simultaneously read sound data and draw it on screen provides a significant performance improvement.

 There are a few dependencies, for playback: [just_playback](https://github.com/cheofusi/just_playback) made playback a delightfully simple process.
 It itself has no other dependencies, and can be pip'd: